 I have full confidence in riding the 2016 Lib Tech Travis Rice HP Splitboard, especially taking it to the air.
 If Travis does splitboard (?), this is the board he would use, and odds are you will enjoy it too.
 As the snowboard industry continues to move in interesting directions we should all make a point to support brands that are build by, well actual snowboarders..2014 Travis Rice Splitboard Review - Read more

 Lib Tech T. Rice Splitboard Review

 At first I was a bit taken back by just how wide the board is, almost 10” between my feet and 11” at the tip and tail.
 I honestly thought the Horsepower split was going to “ride me” instead of the other way around.
 However once the board found deep snow the float was incredible, this is a powder specific splitboard!

 Going up the mountain was a breeze, I seemed to notice more width under each ski which helped for side hilling and balancing on steep slopes.
 Once I got to the top of the pass I was really impressed by how easily the board went back together and how flush the connections were.
 Lib Tech uses magnet traction on the outside edges of the board, and thankfully not on the inside.

-The board locked together with Karakoram tip and tail clips and Karakoram splitboard locks.
+The board locked together with K Clips tip and tail clips and splitboard locks.
 It seems everyone in the industry is moving towards this system as it really seals the boards back together.

-For bindings I was using next year’s Spark R&D Magneto’s, which are epic, but surely Karakoram binders would work well too.
+For bindings I was using next year’s Spark R&D Magneto’s, which are epic.

 Is the Lib Tech Travis Rice Splitboard Playful?